conorrfoy/sciprog_21/README.md

 NB: This repository should only be used for the practical sessions covered in the live demo sessions ONLY.
 Assignments 1 & 2 should not be added to the repo.
 If the regular assignments are uploaded to your repository then you will receive 0% for this assignment.
 Other assignments must be uploaded **separately** onto Brightspace or Blackboard.

 There are plentiful resources on git introductions, such as https://guides.github.com/introduction/git-handbook/

+# Scientific Programming Concepts ACM40660 Practicals

+This repo contains the C code and compiled executables for the practicals 2 to 10 inclusive.
+Each folder contains the files for each practical along with any auxiliary files needed to run the code.
+Each folder also contains a readme explaining what the code does and how to recompile the code.

+Practical 2: Conversion from int to float + float type representation

+Practical 3: Computing the area under the curve using the Trapezoid Rule

+Practical 4: Trapezoidal Rule using functions and arrays

+Practical 5: User Input Example + Fibonacci sequence using user input + Maclaurin series approximation

+Practical 6: Matrix Multiplication using function saved in seperate file + Example of using a Makefile

+Practical 7: Dymanic memory allocation + using it to estimate 'e'

+Practical 8: Greatest common divisor using itterative and recursive functions

+Practical 9: Reading from a file + using external header functions: Magic Square

+Practical 10: Solving the tower of hanoi using a recursive function